Cray-HPE/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System.md

     `IPAddress: "10.10.0.123"`
     ```

-21. Delete the node NIC MAC and IP addresses from the HSM Ethernet interfaces table for each node.
+21. Delete the node NIC MAC and IP addresses from the HSM `ethernetInterfaces` table for each node.

     ```bash
     ncn-m001# cray hsm inventory ethernetInterfaces delete 0040a6836399